Introduction To Orcas (Killer Whales)

 |Adult orca with juvenille|

 Orcas (Orcinus orca), commonly referred to as “killer whales” and “wolves of the sea,” are noted for their pack-like hunting techniques that demonstrate intelligence and cunning with spectacular displays.
-They are a locally common sight in the Southern Ocean and often spotted during Antarctica cruises.
+They are a locally common sight in the Southern Ocean and often spotted during our cruises.
 Globally they have been known to feed on seals, fishes, squid, seabirds (including penguins) and other whale species, making the coastal zone of Antarctica a prime hunting ground.
 But, just as elsewhere, foraging specialization among groups is not uncommon.

 Identifying Orcas—Physical Characteristics